 Base Salary.
-We seek to provide base salaries for our executive officers that provide a secure level of guaranteed cash compensation in accordance with their experience, professional status and job responsibilities.
+We seek to provide base salaries for our executive officers that provide a secure level of guaranteed cash compensation in accordance with their experience, professional status, and job responsibilities.
 Each year the Compensation Committee reviews and approves a revised annual salary plan for executive officers, taking into account several factors, including prior year salary, responsibilities, tenure, performance, salaries paid by similar companies for comparable positions solely for purposes of a "market check" with the goal of ensuring that the Company's base salary levels are reasonably competitive compared to base salary levels at similar companies, and the Company's recent financial performance.
+The Compensation Committee also made a determination that Messrs.
+Pearson and Sousa merited a higher percentage increase in base salary in comparison to 2017 in recognition of their significant leadership responsibilities with the Company (and Verity, in the case of Mr. Sousa).
 Taking these factors into account, the Compensation Committee approved base salaries for the Named Executive Officers in the following amounts:

-2017 / Base 20.
-16 Base Percenta ge Name and Title Sala ary (1) Sa alary (1) Increase e Robert A. Frist, Jr., President and Chief Executive Officer \$ 323,950 \$ 310,000 4.5 % J. Edward Pearson, Senior Vice President, Chief Operating Officer 306,185 293,000 4.5 % Gerard M. Hayden, Jr., Senior Vice President, Chief Financial Officer 277,380 268,000 3.5 % Michael Sousa, Senior Vice President and President, Verity, Inc. 295,735 283,000 4.5 % Jeffrey S. Doster, Senior Vice President, Chief Information Officer 274,275 265,000 3.5 %
+2 018 Base 2 017 Base Percentage Name and Title Salary (1) Salary (1) Increase Robert A. Frist, Jr., Chief Executive Officer \$ 335,000 \$ 323,950 3.4% J. Edward Pearson, President and Chief Operating Officer 330,000 306,185 7.8% Gerard M. Hayden, Jr., Senior Vice President, Chief Financial Officer (2) 288,000 277,380 3.8% Michael Sousa, Senior Vice President and President, Verity, Inc. 330,000 295,735 11.6% Jeffrey D. Cunningham, Senior Vice President, Chief Technology Officer 284,000 275,000 3.3%